-There are illegal “car seats” for sale that you have to be watchful for but… the RideSafer is not one of them.**

->

-> - The lap guides keep the lap belt going across the hips, protecting precious internal organs.
+- The lap guides keep the lap belt going across the hips, protecting precious internal organs.

-> - The shoulder guide which safely holds the shoulder belt in place, away from the neck, ensuring your child feels comfortable and secured.
-(Thus removing the desire to tuck the belt behind the child’s back, an unsafe practice that often happens with a backless booster.)
+- The shoulder guide which safely holds the shoulder belt in place, away from the neck, ensuring your child feels comfortable and secured.
+(Thus removing the desire to tuck the belt behind the child’s back.
+This is an unsafe practice that often happens with a backless booster.)

-> - By keeping your child low and further back in the vehicle seat, RideSafer improves how well a child experiences crash energy and reduces head and knee injuries.
+- RideSafer keeps your child low and further back in the vehicle seat.
+This improves how well a child experiences crash energy and reduces head and knee injuries.

-> - This revolutionary “car seat” was crash tested as a harness restraint and exceeds U.S. Federal Motor Vehicle Safety Standards (FMVSS 213) crash test requirements.
+- This revolutionary “car seat” was crash tested as a harness restraint and exceeds U.S. Federal Motor Vehicle Safety Standards (FMVSS 213) crash test requirements.

-> The RideSafer Travel Vest can give you peace of mind with its impressive crash performance.
+The RideSafer Travel Vest can give you peace of mind with its impressive crash performance.
 (See some crash test numbers and videos here.)

-> The RideSafer has been available in the U.S. since 2004.
+The RideSafer has been available in the U.S. since 2004.
 Marketed primarily as solution for children with special needs in the beginning, the vest has only caught the attention of more parents as a solution for travel with kids, fitting 3 across or carpooling in the very recent years.